wildapt01/contact-list-simple/ARTICLE.md

 ### Initial set-up

 Let's create the repo first, I called it `contact-list-simple`, a very original repo name...
 Clone it to your machine and launch it with your favorite editor.
-Let's fire a terminal in VSC or in a separate and create the skeleton for our app by typing:
+Let's fire a terminal in VSC or in a separate window and create the skeleton for our app by typing:

 ```
 user@PCrig: .../contact-list-simple$ mkdir scripts styling assets